akhilmurthy/IDB/PITCHME.md

 +++
 @title[Unclear/Incorrect Filters]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">Filters unclear or wrong</span></span>
-When filtering by "Top Rated Books", the criteria seems to be to filter out books with ratings lower than 4.2.
+When filtering by "Top Rated-",e.g. "Top Rated Books", the criteria seems to be to filter out books with ratings lower than 4.2.

 The other two filters, "Series" and "Most Recent", are not actual filters, since they seem to still include books that are not in a series or just sort by how recent instead of filtering.